 In a small bowl, combine yeast and sugar with warm water.
 Stir to dissolve and let proof, about 10 minutes.

-Heat two cups water, and add the espresso powder.
-Stir to dissolve, then add molasses, vinegar, butter and chocolate.
+Combine the espresso, molasses, brown sugar, apple cider vinegar, butter and chocolate.
 Stir frequently until the butter and chocolate are melted.
 Set aside.

-In bowl of a heavy mixer fitted with a paddle attachment, combine two cups of the mixed flours, with the bran, caraway, fennel, salt and shallots and mix on low.
-Add the proofed yeast and liquid chocolate/coffee mixture.
-Continue mixing on low until the dough becomes smooth, then beat at medium speed for three minutes.
-Return the speed to low, and pausing between additions, add half cup measures of the remaining mixed flours (you will not need all of the mixed flour at this point), until dough clears sides of bowl and begins to work its way up paddle .
-It will be very sticky but firm.
-Remove the bowl from the mixer, and gradually add additional flour mixture, kneading by hand until you have a springy yet dense dough.
-(You still might not need all of themixed flour.)
+In bowl of a stand mixer, combine two cups of the mixed flours, with the salt, bran, caraway, fennel and shallots and mix on low.
+Add the yeast mixture and then the espresso mixture.
+Continue mixing on low until the ingredients are combined, then beat at medium speed for three minutes.
+Return the speed to low, and pausing between additions, add half cup measures of the remaining mixed flours (you will not need all of the mixed flour), until it forms a firm sticky dough.
+Turn the dough out onto a floured surface and knead for 4 to 6 minutes, until the dough becomes springy and elastic.
 Form into a ball and place in a greased bowl.
 Turn once to grease top.
-Cover with plastic wrap and let rise in a warm area until doubled, about 1 1/2 to 2 hours.
+Cover with plastic wrap and let rise in a warm area until doubled, about 1 ½ to 2 hours.

 Combine cornmeal, flour and remaining caraway seeds and set aside.

-Gently deflate dough.
+Punch down dough.
 Turn out onto a lightly floured surface.
-Divide into two portions and form into two rounds.
-Place seam down on a greased or parchment-lined baking sheet, sprinkled with cornmeal mixture.
+Form into a round loaf and place seam down on a greased baking stone sheet, sprinkled with cornmeal mixture.
 Cover loosely with plastic wrap.
 Let rise until doubled and puffy, about 45 minutes to one hour.
 Slash an X into the top.

-Bake in a preheated 350 degree oven for 50 minutes or until loaves are well-browned, or register an internal temperature of 200 to 210 degrees on an instant-read thermometer.
+Preheat oven to 350 degrees.
+Bake for 50 minutes or until loaves are well-browned and sound hollow inside.
 Remove from baking sheet to cool completely on a rack.